uselesstechjunks/leetcode/docs/source/math/calc3/calc1.rst

 Continuous Everywhere
 ----------------------------------------------------------------
 .. note::
-	If the function is continuous :math:`\forall\in X`, then it is said to be continuous everywhere.
+	If the function is continuous :math:`\forall p\in X`, then it is said to be continuous everywhere.

 Uniform Continuity
 ----------------------------------------------------------------